Ghana national cricket team

 The Ghana national cricket team represents Ghana in men's international cricket.
-It is an associate member of the International Cricket Council, which it joined as an affiliate member in 2002, and mainly plays matches in Africa Cricket Association tournaments.
+It is an associate member of the International Cricket Council (ICC), which it joined as an affiliate member in 2002, and mainly plays matches in Africa Cricket Association tournaments.
 Ghana Cricket Association promotes the sport in the country.

 A team representing the British Gold Coast played its first recorded match in 1904, and international matches from 1907.
 Known as Ghana after independence in 1957, until recent times the majority of the team's matches came against other West African teams, and occasionally against touring English teams.
 In 1976, Ghana joined the West Africa Cricket Council, with Ghanaian players representing the West African cricket team in international tournaments.

-Following the breakup of the council, the Ghana Cricket Association gained affiliate membership of the International Cricket Council (ICC) in 2002, with the national side making its debut at an ICC tournament in 2004.
-The first ICC tournament for the team was in Division Three of 2006 World Cricket League Africa Region, where it finished at third position.
+Following the breakup of the council, the Ghana Cricket Association gained affiliate membership of the ICC in 2002, with the national side making its debut at an ICC tournament in 2004.
+The first ICC tournament for the team was in Division Three of 2006 World Cricket League Africa Region, where it finished in the third place.
 The team won the Division Three of 2008 World Cricket League Africa Region by defeating Swaziland in the final.